iamjackg/md2cf/README.md

 You can specify multiple files and/or entire folders.
 If you specify a folder, it will be traversed recursively and all files ending in `.md` will be uploaded.
 See [Uploading folders](#uploading-folders) for more information.

+If you just want to get a preview of what `md2cf` would try to upload, the `--dry-run` option will print a list of page data but leave Confluence untouched.

 ### Page title

 The **title** of the page can come from a few sources, in order of priority from highest to lowest: